Dliv3/Venom/README.md

 You can easily use venom to automatically proxy your network traffic to a multi-layer intranet, and easily manage intranet nodes.

-> This tool is limited to safety research and teaching use, and the user bears all legal and related responsibilities caused by the use of this tool!
+> This tool is limited to security research and teaching, and the user bears all legal and related responsibilities caused by the use of this tool!
 The author does not assume any legal and related responsibilities!

 ## Features